DiligentGraphics/DiligentSamples/Tutorials/Tutorial19_RenderPasses/readme.md

 - *Subpasses*.
 A render pass has one more subpasses.
 Every subpass defines a subset of render pass attachments that are used as output attachments, input attachments and resolve attachments.

-- *Subpass dependencies* that define subpass attachment state transitions (e.g. from render target to input attachment)
+- *Subpass dependencies* that define subpass attachment state transitions (e.g. from render target to input attachment).

-Diligent Engine enables applications to use and intermix both more render target API and render passes API.
+Diligent Engine enables applications to use and intermix render target API and render passes API.
-While the former one is a more implicit way, the latter is a more explicit way.
+While the former one is a more implicit way, the latter is a more explicit approach and requires more effort from the application developers.
 Most importantly, **no state transitions are allowed within the render pass**.
-As a result, an application must not use `RESOURCE_STATE_TRANSITION_MODE_TRANSITION` with any command while a render pass is active.
+As a result, an application must not use
+`RESOURCE_STATE_TRANSITION_MODE_TRANSITION` with any command while a render pass is active.

 ## Deferred Shading Using Render Passes

-This tutorial demonstrates a simple deferred shading renderer using render passes.
+This tutorial demonstrates a simple deferred shading renderer implemented using render passes API.
 The render pass consists of two subpasses.
-The first subpass is a G-buffer pass: it renders the scene it populates two buffer - color and depth.
+The first subpass is a G-buffer pass: it renders the scene and populates two buffers - color and depth.
 The second pass is a lighting pass.
-It renders light volumes and applies simple distance-based lighting of the G-buffer.
+It renders light volumes and applies simple distance-based lighting to the G-buffer.
 Using the render passes API lets the driver reorder the operations and fuse G-buffer pass and lighting pass into single tile-based operation thus avoiding the need to store intermediate G-buffer data to the main memory.